petre-renware/sdeven/SDEVEN_content_docs/SDEVEN.50_RENCHGM.md

 ## Preamble

 This is about changes in software development process.
-The classic procedure of change management from ***Project Management discipline must be followed***.

-There is no dedicated detailed procedure.
-Those things, very specific to software development can be found in the other sections especially in ***Practices & technical issues*** but not only.
+There is no specific or special procedure in software development.
+The process of change management from ***Project Management discipline must be followed*** of course taking into account that changes in software development are almost technical ones.

---- ooo ---
+In that way, things regarding technical changes in software development are covered in other sections mostly in ***Practices & technical issues*** but not only.